Jack-Etheredge/Jack-Etheredge.github.io/_posts/2018-06-04-project-guten-bag-of-words.md

 ---
 layout: post
 title: Project Guten-Bag-of-Words
-description: project blog post
+subtitle: project blog post
-image: assets/images/patrick-tomasso-71909-unsplash.jpg
+thumbnail-img: assets/images/patrick-tomasso-71909-unsplash.jpg
 ---
 [Project Gutenberg][gutenberg_link] is a wonderful service providing free access to books with expired copyrights.
 However, very little information beyond the author and title are typically available through the site.
 This motivated me to use unsupervised machine learning in the form of natural language processing (NLP), dimensionality reduction, and clustering to generate genre groupings, make similar book recommendations, and visualize narrative patterns for these books.